ConstruKction/DivaNormalize/README.md

 the provided LUFS threshold.
 The processing is multithreaded, and it WILL load your CPU to 100%.
 The processed files are then overwritten in place.

+## Purpose of Two-Pass Normalization

+In audio processing, two-pass normalization, involves analyzing the audio content in two passes to provide a more accurate and consistent loudness normalization.
+The first pass measures the loudness levels, and the second pass applies the normalization based on the gathered information.
+This method is particularly effective in ensuring a balanced and uniform volume across different audio files.
+I'd recommend using this method for extra precision, even though it takes much longer.

 ## Benchmark

 On a Ryzen 3600, normalizing approximately 500 songs took around 20 minutes at full CPU load.
+Expect that time to double when running two-pass.

 ## Disclaimer